rust-lang/rfcs/text/3698-declarative-derive-macros.md

 Adding this feature will allow many crates in the ecosystem to drop their proc macro crates and corresponding dependencies, and decrease their build times.

+This will also give derive macros access to the `$crate` mechanism to refer to the defining crate, which is simpler than mechanisms currently used in proc macros to achieve the same goal.

 Crates could instead define `macro_rules!` macros and encourage users to invoke them using existing syntax like `macroname! { ... }`, rather than using derives.
 This would provide the same functionality, but would not support the